GrantWMcMillan/NTDS_Ext/README.md

 **Update:**

 * Greps out LMHashes there they are not blank.
-* Finds Shared NTLm Hashes and then greps out the usernames that are sharing a password.
+* Finds Shared NTLM Hashes and then greps out the usernames that are sharing a password.